 - Acting in your Best Interest

 The BID levy is based on a charge of 1.5% of a business rateable value (a reduced BID levy of 0.75% applies for charities and those within the Harbourside Managed Space).

-No property will pay the levy if its Rateable Value is less than £25 000 (less than £12 000 where the business operates under a Premises Licence and is permitted to open after midnight).
+No property will pay the levy if its Rateable Value is less than £25 000 (or less than £12 000 where the business operates under a Premises Licence and is permitted to open after midnight).

 |At 1.5% levy, the indicative costs to a business would be|